shrocket/shrocket/README.md

 ---

-I recently finished a front-end web development boot camp offered by [neue fische](https://www.neuefische.de/bootcamp/web-development), and can now officially call myself a web developer.
+In the autumn of 2023, I finished a front-end web development boot camp offered by [neue fische](https://www.neuefische.de/bootcamp/web-development).
 Here is a [link](https://github.com/shrocket/hotel-tishjama#readme) to the `README` for my capstone project.
 You can also find a [link](https://hotel-tishjama-seven.vercel.app/) to a deployment of that app on the same page.

 ---